-What are the complexities and crossovers?
+What Are the Complexities and Crossovers?

-The most common definitions suggests that methodology is the overall approach to research linked to the paradigm or theoretical framework while the methods refer to systematic modes, procedures or tools used for collection and analysis of data (Mackenzie & Knipe, 2006).
+The most common definitions suggest that methodology is the overall approach to research linked to the paradigm or theoretical framework, while methods refer to systematic modes, procedures, or tools used for the collection and analysis of data (Mackenzie & Knipe, 2006).
 Research methodology has different dimensions and research methods constitute a part of that methodology.
-Research methodology not only constitutes of research methods but also considers the logic behind the methods used as well as explanation of the choice of a particular research method or technique applied over others.
-Which is why in a PhD thesis your thoughts about the methodology comes before you discuss about the methods.
+Research methodology not only constitutes research methods but also considers the logic behind the methods used as well as an explanation of the choice of a particular research method or technique applied over others.
+This is why, in a PhD thesis, your thoughts about the methodology come before you discuss the methods.
 A common mistake is to call the chapter 'Methods' when it should really be 'Methodology and Methods' to remind yourself and the reader that both are addressed in the chapter.
 Whereas research methods consist of all those methods the researchers use in performing research operations.
-These three groups consist of: (i) methods concerned with collection of primary data; (ii) the methods used to analyse the data (quantitative, qualitative or mixed-methods); and (iii) methods to assess the quality (reliability and validity) of the results obtained.
-Sometimes, your approach can also lead to confusion in the need to clarify both methodology and methods.
+These three groups consist of (i) methods concerned with the collection of primary data; (ii) the methods used to analyze the data (quantitative, qualitative, or mixed-methods); and (iii) methods to assess the quality (reliability and validity) of the results obtained.

+Sometimes, your approach can also lead to confusion and the need to clarify both methodology and methods.
 Some researchers, especially those using mixed methods, favour a pragmatist approach, and mixed methods is a research methodology (Dawadi et al., 2021).
-This brings with it the possibility for the methodology to be confused with the methods, as the focus of the philosophy is on seeking the most efficacious methods for answering the research question.
-Pragmatism, which originated in the USA in the 19th century, aims to contribute practical solutions to a problem to inform future practices (Saunders & Bristow, 2015).
-Pragmatism uses a concrete way to view the world, and values both objective and subjective knowledge (James, 1908) allowing both quantitative and qualitative research methods in a study.
+This brings with it the possibility of the methodology being confused with the methods, as the philosophy focuses on seeking the most efficacious methods for answering the research question.
+Pragmatism originated in the USA in the 19th century and aims to contribute practical solutions to a problem to inform future practices (Saunders & Bristow, 2015).
+Pragmatism uses a concrete way to view the world and values objective and subjective knowledge (James, 1908), allowing quantitative and qualitative research methods in a study.
 It does not adhere to metaphysical concepts such as truth and reality (Creswell & Plano Clark, 2011).
-Therefore, a pragmatist's philosophical standpoint sees the research question as more important than the underlying paradigm of the method (Punch, 2013), with the focus on using what is needed to answer the research question (Tashakkori & Teddlie, 2003).
+Therefore, a pragmatist's philosophical standpoint sees the research question as more important than the underlying paradigm of the method (Punch, 2013), focusing on using what is needed to answer the research question (Tashakkori & Teddlie, 2003).
 Once the methodology and methods have been identified it is perhaps even more important to ensure these are clearly explained in order that the research can be understood, replicated, and verified.